-The Zilber School of Public Health offers a Certificate in Maternal and Child Health (MCH).
+The Zilber College of Public Health offers a Certificate in Maternal and Child Health (MCH).
 The satisfactory completion of a sequence of courses will lead to a certificate in this national and global growing area.
 Preparation includes development of a strong foundation in MCH policy, programs, advocacy and interventions, and program planning and evaluation among other skills.

 - Students wishing to obtain this certificate must declare their intention by applying to the program office or director.

 - All graduate certificate applicants—even those already enrolled in a UWM graduate program—must apply to the Graduate School through the Panthera Admission Application.

 - Graduate degree and previously admitted graduate non-degree students who decide to pursue a certificate program must submit the Panthera application before completing 6 credits in the certificate sequence.

 - Applicants must possess a baccalaureate degree and have a minimum 2.75 cumulative undergraduate grade point average to be admitted into a certificate program.

 The certificate in Maternal and Child Health consists of 17-18 credits, with the following courses (or equivalents) required: